strongbox/strongbox-docs/docs/user-guide/tool-integration/nuget-mono-example.md

 This is an example of how to use the Strongbox artifact repository manager with NuGet.

+# Before you start

+Make sure that your Strongbox instance is up and running.
+If you are new to Strongbox, please visit the [Installation](https://strongbox.github.io/user-guide/getting-started.html) page first.

 ## Pre-requisites
 The following is a minimal configuration in order to be able to use this tutorial: